retostauffer/python-colorspace/paper.md

 # Statement of need

-Visualization and graphics are often used to communicate scientific results.
+Visualization and graphics are often used to communicate (scientific) results.
-However, inefficient color maps can easily break things and have to be chosen carefully [@Tufte:1990; @Brewer:1999; @Ware:2004; @Wilkinson:2005; @Wilke:2019; @Baum:2019; @Crameri:2020].
+However, inefficient color maps can easily break things and therefore need to be chosen carefully chosen carefully [@Tufte:1990; @Brewer:1999; @Ware:2004; @Wilkinson:2005; @Wilke:2019; @Baum:2019; @Crameri:2020].
-Over the past years awareness has risen and many plotting libraries have changed their default color palette for the better.
+In recent years, awareness has grown and many plotting libraries have changed their default color palette for the better.
 One well-known example is the release of Matplotlib `2.0` with an update on mostly all default colors [@matplotlib20:colors].
-Most noticeably 'viridis' replaces the classical 'jet' color map, a color map very similar to the infamous RGB rainbow color palette infamous for causing all sorts of issues.
+Most notably, 'viridis' replaces the classic 'jet' color map, a color map very similar to the infamous RGB rainbow color palette, which is notorious for causing all sorts of problems.

-One way to construct efficient color palettes with the desired properties is to use perceptual-based color model, a color space representing the way the human visual system processes color information.
-One such color model is the Hue-Chroma-Luminance (HCL) model, a three-dimensional color space defined by the following three axis:
+One way to construct efficient color palettes with the desired characteristics is to use a perceptual-based color model, a color model that represents the way the human visual system processes color information.
+One such color model is the Hue-Chroma-Luminance (HCL) model, a three-dimensional color space defined by the following three axes:

 * **Hue:** The type of color
 * **Chroma:** Colorfullness